microsoft/vscode-docs/api/extension-guides/chat.md

 1. Icon that indicates that Copilot is using the `@cat` chat extension
 1. Markdown response, provided by the chat extension
 1. Code fragment included in the markdown response
-1. Button included in the chat extension response
+1. Button included in the chat extension response, the button invokes a VS Code command
 1. Suggested [follow-up questions](#register-follow-up-requests) provided by the chat extension
 1. Chat input field with the placeholder text provided by the chat extension's `description` property

 ## Develop a chat extension

-A chat extension is structured like a regular extension.
+A chat extension is a regular extension that has an  dependency on the copilot chat extension.
+How to define `extensionDependencies` can be found [here](/api/references/extension-manifest.md).
 The minimum functionality that is needed for implementing a chat extension is:

 - Register the chat extension, to let users invoke it by using the `@` symbol in the VS Code Chat view.
 - Define a request handler that interprets the user's question, and returns a response in the Chat view.